Virtual-Finland-Development/testbed-api/README.md

 docker compose up
 ```

-After a log message: ` Running 'target/debug/bootstrap'`, the server should respond to http://localhost:3003 with a redirect to the swagger documentation page
+After a log message: ` Running 'target/debug/bootstrap'`, the server should respond to http://localhost:3003 with a swagger documentation page.

 ### Natively with rust